Robert Farah: 2019: Two Grand Slam and Second Masters titles, World No. 1

-Farah and countryman Cabal won their first ever grand slam men's doubles title at Wimbledon in 2019, defeating Frenchmen Nicolas Mahut and Édouard Roger-Vasselin in a thrilling 5 set match that required 4 tie-break sets; this victory helped Farah and Cabal to both ascend to world No. 1 in the week following the conclusion of the Championships.
+Farah and countryman Cabal won their first ever Grand Slam men's doubles title at Wimbledon in 2019, defeating Frenchmen Nicolas Mahut and Édouard Roger-Vasselin in a thrilling 5 set match that required 4 tie-break sets; this victory helped Farah and Cabal to both ascend to world No. 1 in the week following the conclusion of the Championships.

-2022: Two Masters finals
+2022-23: Two Masters finals, Retirement

+Farah made his last ATP tour-level professional appearance at the 2023 US Open (tennis) with Cabal where they lost in the second round.

 Personal life

-Farah Maksoud is the son of a family of Lebanese descent.
+Farah is the son of a family of Lebanese descent.
 His mother is a teacher at the French Liceo Paul Valery de Cali.
-His father is a tennis player (not recognized at professional level).
+His father is a retired tennis player (not recognized at professional level).
+His sister is a former professional tennis player Romy Farah.
 In 2010, Robert became a professional tennis player.

-Provisional Suspensions
+Controversies

-In July 2018, Farah was given a suspended three months ban and fined £3,800 for promoting a gambling website on his twitter.
+In July 2018, Farah was given a suspended three months ban and fined £3,800 for promoting a gambling website on his Twitter account.
 Farah would only serve the suspension if there were further breaches of the Tennis Anti-Corruption Program.

 In October 2019, Farah was tested positive for the anabolic steroid Boldenone.
 He was provisionally suspended from official tournaments from 14 January 2020 and did not compete at the 2020 Australian Open.
 Farah argued that he had ingested Boldenone from contaminated Colombian meat and the ITF chose not to ban him, holding that he "bears no fault or negligence for the violation".

 Performance timelines

 Doubles

-Current through the 2022 Mexican Open.
+Current through the 2023 US Open.